juanManGit/Frogger-like-game/README.md

 ## How to run

-In order to play this game go to the game's main folder and double-click index.html using a HTML5 and ES6 compatible browser.
+In order to play this game clone/fork this project and go to the game's main folder and double-click index.html using a HTML5 and ES6 compatible browser.

 ## How to play